-Since March, all Perkins parents have stepped up and taken on even more active roles in their children’s education.
+Since the start of the pandemic, all Perkins parents have stepped up and taken on even more active roles in their children’s education.
 Perkins teachers, meanwhile, have been there every step of the way, conducting class remotely and collaborating with families to give parents everything they need to keep their kids on track.

 In some cases, it’s as simple as a teacher helping a family identify household objects that can be used as classroom materials.